Season 1, Episode 48

 Lorne Brown:

 Wrong.
 And again, we’re going to do it wrong.
 And then there’s shame that there’s something inherently wrong with me or guilt, I did it wrong.
-It comes back to we have to heal our hearts and minds, and then when we do, we can be present and really see and hear our kids and be conscious for them.
+It comes back to how we have to heal our hearts and minds, and then when we do, we can be present and really see and hear our kids and be conscious of them.
 I will share with you that this is not easy, as in to be a developmentalist and to be present with your child.
 And I say this as in again, I’m full of confessions today.
 I think when I first started the work, I still saw it as a way to manipulate my children’s behavior, right?
 Fair.
 I really think, oh, if I do this and I attach to them, then they’ll do what I want.
 And what I realized is no, I really had to work on myself because you need incredible patients because they didn’t necessarily take out as they got to teenagers, take out the recycling or do what I ask.

 And through the work and through that self-love working on myself, the compassion was there for my kids where I didn’t need them to behave a certain way.
 I had my big epiphany one day that I needed my kids to be okay, such a selfish guy that if they’re okay, I feel okay.
 And when they’re not okay, I hurt.
 So really I needed them to be okay because it hurt so much.
 When they were struggling, I found out how that triggered me.
-I would go and find my space, do my how to present moment work, the conscious work I like to do.
+I would go and find my space, do my present moment work, the conscious work I like to do.
 I’d find the resistance would go down.
 I’d find that relief piece, and then I could be there with compassion.
-My kid’s still struggling, but rather than it causing the suffering in me, it was triggering my same program that he had going on.
+My kid’s still struggling, but rather than causing the suffering in me, it was triggering my same program that he had going on.
 Now I was able to have compassion and I was in a place of peace.
 Why?
 Because I knew he was safe and I got him.
 He was upset, but there was no survival risk going on there.
 And I just knew we’re going to get through this.
 And so it really came back to your own work.
-But I wanted to share is this isn’t easy work because if you go in there thinking, I’m going to get them to behave a certain way, that was what I was doing.
+But I wanted to share that this isn’t easy work because if you go in there thinking, I’m going to get them to behave a certain way, that was what I was doing.
 I was like, this is difficult, right?

 Vanessa Lapointe:

 Yeah.
-It’s the roadless traveled and because we still live in a dominantly behaviorist world, you will feel constantly like you’re swimming upstream.
+It’s the road less traveled and because we still live in a dominantly behaviorist world, you will feel constantly like you’re swimming upstream.
 And so you’ve got that added sort of piece of challenge that comes along with it.
 And what I will tell you is that having walked the path with so many families at this point in my career and my own family, and seeing the difference in those children as they emerge into adulthood, seeing the difference in those children when the path in life does get bumpy, it does.
-That’s part of being human, that their capacity for resilience and their capacity to come through when they are parented in a conscious kind of way is stunningly different than the kids who fit the mold and did the things and behaved in all of the stuff.
+That’s part of being human, that their capacity for resilience and their capacity to come through when they are parented in a conscious kind of way is stunningly different from the kids who fit the mold and did the things and behaved in all of the stuff.
 And that facade of independence, it’s a devastating path.
 It leads to so much angst and turmoil, separation and ruptures in relationships that it, even though the work is,

 Lorne Brown:

 And it circles back to our beginning discussion, I have one last question for you, but at the beginning we said when they have this separation, when they don’t feel safe, they don’t feel enough, they’re cutting themselves, they’re doing drugs, they’re joining gangs or suicide.
 So it may be easier in the toddler years, but later on in life, in the rest of their adulthood life, they have these programs like I have and most adults are running.
-And this is a chance, like Neufeld said, is if you can attach to your kids now and connect with them conscious parenting, which means you have to do any work, there’s a chance they’ll grow up regulated with their needs met.
+And this is a chance, like Neufeld said, if you can attach to your kids now and connect with them conscious parenting, which means you have to do any work, there’s a chance they’ll grow up regulated with their needs met.
 So they don’t need to go and cut join gangs or do suicide to get their needs met because they got it from you.
 It wasn’t easy.
 We just shared this, but you’re only up to teenagers.

 Vanessa Lapointe: